Spot it early.

 Triage

-Your nurse discusses what they've seen with you, explains what to look out for, and gives you educational materials on skin health, sun protection, and self-examination.
+Your nurse will discuss what they've seen with you, explain what to look out for, and give you educational materials on skin health, sun protection, and self-examination.

 03

-If anything causes concern, we'll advise you to see your GP promptly and, where possible, provide a brief written summary to help speed up your appointment.
-We don't diagnose — we connect you with those who can.
+If anything causes concern, your nurse will signpost you to the right next step, and where possible provide a brief written note to help you take it quickly.
+We won't diagnose, we connect you with those who can.

 Built for people who spend time outdoors

-Outdoor sport communities face higher UV exposure than the general population — yet skin cancer screening rarely comes to them.
-We're changing that, one club at a time.
+Outdoor sport communities face higher UV exposure than the general population, yet skin cancer screening rarely reaches them.
+Spot It Early is being built to change that, starting with the communities we know best.

 Sailing